EDUCATION & OUTREACH

-Stormwater is the rain or snow melt that is not absorbed into the ground.
+Stormwater is runoff from rain or snow melt that is not absorbed into the ground.
 As water travels to over our yards, roads and sidewalks it picks up pollutants along the way.
 Stormwater may look clean, but it can often contain motor oil, gasoline, dog poo, garbage, fertilizer, pesticides and other contaminants.
 Contrary to popular belief, stormwater does not get diverted to a waste treatment facility, and instead is emptied directly into our lakes, rivers and bays.
-Managing our stormwater and drainage is key to preserving the health of our local waterways, and protecting public and private property for erosion and flooding.
+Managing our stormwater and drainage is key to preserving the health of our local waterways, and protecting public and private property from erosion and flooding.

 Surface water runoff is a normal part of the water cycle.
 Stormwater becomes a problem when it picks up pollutants traveling over surfaces like roads, parking lots, and yards.
 Impervious surfaces that don’t allow the water to soak into the ground cause stormwater to runoff more quickly, increasing erosion and flooding.

 - Dispose of any oils, chemicals or paints properly.
 Click here for information on safe disposal.

 - Practice sustainable landscaping around your home and business

 - Maintain vehicles to ensure there are no leaks & use commercial car wash